Manhattanhenge 2019: Where to look for New York's sunset show in July

-(CNN) — It's a magical, fleeting moment that can leave viewers awestruck: The sun aligns perfectly through spaces between carefully constructed monolithic structures to cast an amazing beam of light.
+(CNN) — It's a magical, fleeting moment that can leave viewers awestruck: The sun perfectly aligns through spaces between carefully constructed monolithic structures to cast an amazing beam of light.

-No, we're not talking about the ancient site of Stonehenge in the English countryside.
+No, we're not talking about the ancient site of Stonehenge in the countryside of England.

 This is the modern version -- "Manhattanhenge" in the very modern and urban New York City.
 Whether you live there or just happen to be in New York for travel, you could be in for a real treat.